sreejith-pg/kubernetes/notejam/README.md

    - 04-helm-charts
      - The directory contains helm charts for notejam application and metrics-server. metrics-server is required for high availability of notejam application.

-## New Solution and Business Requirements
+## New Solution meeting Business Requirements
 1. The Application must serve variable amount of traffic.
 Most users are active during business hours.
 During big events and conferences the traffic could be 4 times more than typical.
     - Autoscaling can be achieved in two ways.
       - Pod Level: